EPA is conducting risk assessments on chemicals without considering the risk of exposure in air emissions, drinking water, and waste products.

 The EPA’s response to this criticism is that other laws, like the Clean Air Act and Clean Water Act, already provide the authority to regulate chemicals in the air, rivers and drinking water.
 However, three former EPA officials, including a former supervisor of the toxic chemical program, disagree with this evaluation.
 They say that this approach will lead to an incomplete, flawed analysis that will fail to consider the full scope of the threat that is posed by the chemicals.
 Two Congressmen, Senator Tom Udall (D-NM) and Representative Frank Pallone Jr. (D-NJ), have also made statements expressing disagreement, saying that the EPA was not following its directive to carry out comprehensive risk analyses.
 The Environmental Defense Fund and 14 other health, labor and environmental groups are challenging the rule that justifies this approach in court, arguing that the 2016 amendment to TSCA requires the EPA to evaluate a chemical’s entire lifecycle, from manufacturing to use to disposal.

 Comprehensive risk assessments on chemical hazards that are conducted by the EPA should be “employed in a manner consistent with the best available science,” as dictated by TSCA.
 By actively ignoring certain exposures in its risk assessments, the EPA is not employing the best scientific practices for assessing chemical exposures and is almost certainly underestimating how often people come in contact with some dangerous chemicals.
-When our public health policies are not grounded in the best available science, these policies are bound to be less effective at keeping the American people safe and healthy.
+When our public health policies are not grounded in the best available science, these policies are bound to be less effective at keeping people safe and healthy.